trulysimple/.github/profile/README.md

 TrulySimple is an organization dedicated to writing _thoughtful_ and _meaningful_ software.

-By thoughtful we mean that it should be written while keeping in mind _how_ it's going to be used.
+By thoughtful we mean that it should be written keeping in mind _how_ it's going to be used.
-By meaningful we mean that it should be written while keeping in mind _why_ it's being used.
+By meaningful we mean that it should be written keeping in mind _why_ it's being used.

 ## Getting involved